airyhq/components/CONTRIBUTING.md

 ```
 $ cd components
-$ yarn prettier:check # and if there are problems
+$ yarn lint # and if there are problems
-$ yarn prettier:fix
+$ yarn format
 ```

 ## Squashing your commits